13 SIGNS OF OVERSPENDING

 6. CREDIT CARD ONLY

-If you have no option but to pay by credit card, you are probably overspending.
-Consider building up some savings before you indulge in another shopping spree.
+If you have no other option available to you but to pay by credit card, you are probably overspending.
+Consider building up some savings.

 7. SHOPPING HOBBYIST